kubesphere/website/content/en/docs/devops-user-guide/devops-administration/role-and-member-management.md

 ## Prerequisites

 At least one DevOps project has been created, such as `demo-devops`.
-And you need an account of the `devops-admin` role.
-See the [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project/) if not yet.
+Besides, you need an account of the `admin` role at the DevOps project level.
+See the [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project/) if it is not ready yet.

 ## Built-in roles